nhitran-tuni/webdev1/README.md

 After you have successfully installed both VirtualBox and Vagrant, you get to setup and access the virtual environment by using files in this repository.
 This repository has a _Vagrantfile_ file in its root folder, and _/vagrant_ folder, which holds _provision.sh_ file which is called from the _Vagrantfile_.
 You should read through these files, but you don't (and shouldn't) edit them.

-In the root directory of this repository where the _Vagrantfile_ is, first run this command:
+In the root directory of this repository where the _Vagrantfile_ is, first run this command in your console:

 `vagrant help`